sinamajidian/phaseme/readme.md

 Please try our sample data to establish the correctness of the pipeline installation.
 This can be found in the folder `example`.

 ```
-cd example
-python ../phaseme.py my.vcf improver precomputed out
+python phaseme.py example/my.vcf example/out improver precomputed

 ```
-The output will be a QC report `out_qc.txt` as well as an improved version of the input phased VCF `out_improved.vcf`.
+The output will be a QC report `example/out/out_qc.txt` as well as an improved version of the input phased VCF `example/out/out_improved.vcf`.

 # Complete usage